julieleung6/julieleung6/README.md

 Just graduated from a Data Science bootcamp and eager to dive into new projects!

-- 👯 I’m looking to collaborate on model deployment.
+- 👯 I’m looking to collaborate on model deployment projects.
 - 🤝 Let's be friends: [Click here](https://www.linkedin.com/in/julieleung6/)

 <!--